sixcious/url-incrementer/README.md

 - Chrome Shortcuts
 - Internal Keyboard & Mouse Button Shortcuts (Requires Extra Permissions)
 - Many Options (Alphanumeric Incrementing, Selection algorithms, Interval, Leading Zeros... and so much more)
-- Safe, Open-Source, No Ads, No Bloat, and Requires No permissions for core incrementing/auto-incrementing functionality.
-How cool is that!
+- Safe, Open-Source, No Ads, No Bloat, and Requires No permissions for core incrementing/auto-incrementing functionality

 **Download is an optional and "experimental" feature that's been added to provide you with an "Auto Incrementer Downloader."
 Combining URLI's Auto-Incrementing capabilities with rudimentary Downloading!
 It's still rough around the edges, so I ask for your patience as I work hard to get it up to snuff.
 Thank you very much for understanding!